SmileyMan/snapPERL/INSTALL.md

 Enter
 ~~~
 [Unit]
-Description=SnapRAID Wrapper Script for sync/scrub and much more
+Description="SnapRAID Wrapper Script for sync/scrub and much more"

 [Service]
 Type=simple